armory/docs/content/en/docs/spinnaker/install-dinghy.md

 connectivity works as well.

 ### Custom branch configuration
-*Note: this feature requires armory spinnaker 2.5.6 or above.*
+*Note: this feature requires Armory 2.5.6 or above.*

 By default, Dinghy will use the Master branch in your repository.
 If you wish to use a different default branch for your repository, this can be configured using the `repoConfig` tag in your yaml configuration.